Language: EN

 MAJOR.MINOR.PATCH

-Let’s see each of these parts, and the rules that lead to their increment:
+Let’s see each of those parts and the rules that lead to incrementing them:

-• MAJOR: The major version number indicates significant and incompatible changes with previous versions.
-Generally, it increases when changes are introduced that may break compatibility with previous versions.
+• MAJOR: The major version number indicates significant changes that are incompatible with previous versions (generally, it is incremented when changes that may break compatibility with previous versions are introduced).

-• MINOR: The minor version number indicates new features or improvements that are backward-compatible.
-By increasing the minor number, it is indicated that features have been added without affecting compatibility with previous versions.
+• MINOR: The minor version number indicates new features or improvements that are backward compatible (by incrementing the minor number, it indicates that features have been added without affecting compatibility with previous versions).

 • PATCH: The patch version number indicates bug fixes or minor adjustments that do not affect backward compatibility.

 Additionally, there is another rule.
-Each time a number is incremented, those “below” it are reset to zero.
-In other words:
+Each time a number is incremented, the ones “below” it reset to zero.
+That is:

 • If MAJOR changes, we reset MINOR and PATCH to zero